antham/versem/README.md

 When your pull request is not intended to produce a new semver tag, it must be labelled with `norelease`, the CI will pass and will not produce any new release on merge.

-### V version suffix
+### V version suffix or not

-If you started to prefix your semver tag with a `v`, versem will automatically detect it and will create new versions following this convention.
+If you started to prefix your semver tag with a `v`, versem will automatically detect it and will create new versions following this convention, if not it will continue not adding ```v``` as a suffix.

+When no tag exist yet, a ```v``` is added for the first tag created.

 ### Repository not following semver before